Department of Psychological Science

 Duties performed by GTAs include planning (helping design syllabi, selecting textbooks, other reading materials, etc.), administration (e.g., maintenance of student records, maintenance and sometimes design of computer systems to maintain student data, posting grades, production of course materials and exams), teaching (lab sections or lectures), grading (exams, lab reports, writing assignments), and tutoring and advising (holding office hours, explaining class material, helping students improve test-taking skills, etc.).

 Formally, a full GTA is expected to devote 20 hours a week to course duties.
 In practice, the load varies considerably over the course of any semester.
-Full GTAs receive tuition remission for 20 academic credits per year, the full-time course load for psychology graduate students.
+Full GTAs receive tuition remission for 24 academic credits per year.

 Research Placements: $26,000 - $30,000 per 12 months; tuition not paid (you must pay from your stipend)